jeroen-3dweb/wp-360viewer/wp-content/plugins/360-jsv/readme.txt

 * Fix for icon in lightbox with swipe in woocommerce
 = 1.7.8 =
-* Default blank pixel for presentations without main image
+* Default blank pixel for presentations without main image = 1.7.9 =
+* Added helper for referencing the presentation for use with the API.
+Create you own controls to switch presentations and rotate to frames for example.